unitycatalog/unitycatalog/docs/usage/tables/deltalake.md

 This local UC server will come with some sample data pre-loaded.

-You can list all of the tables in your Unity Catalog using:
+You can list all the tables in your Unity Catalog using:

 ```sh
 bin/uc table list --catalog unity --schema default